Skip to content

 Testing with Danube CLI

-The Docker Compose setup includes a danube-cli container with both danube-cli and danube-admin-cli tools pre-installed.
-This eliminates the need to build or install Rust locally.
+The compose setup includes a danube-cli container with both danube-cli and danube-admin pre-installed.
+No local installation required.

 --service-addr http://broker1:6650 \